KristoforMaynard/SublimeAutoDocstring/README.md

 --------

   - Inspects function definitions and inserts a stub for each parameter
+  - Discovers what exceptions are raised in a function and inserts a stub for each
   - Inspects class / module attributes and inserts a stub for each
   - Rearranges parameters to reflect their order in the function definition
   - Automatically detects style: Google, Numpy